stas-bool/raycast-gemai/README.md

     - Detailed stats per command and per AI model used.
 - **Highly Configurable:**
     - **Gemini API Key:** Securely store your API key.
-    - **Model Selection:** Choose from various Gemini models globally, per-command, or even per-chat session (e.g., Flash for speed, Pro for complexity).
+    - **Model Selection:** Choose from various Gemini models globally, per-command (e.g., Flash for speed, Pro for complexity).
     - **Custom System Prompts:** Define your own system prompts for each command by placing text files in a specified directory, tailoring the AI's behavior to your exact needs.
     - **Language Preferences:** Set primary and secondary languages for translation and other language-sensitive commands.
     - **Temperature Control:** Adjust the AI's creativity/predictability.